 Ho Chi Minh wanted to unite Vietnam.
 He provided aid to the National Liberation Front, or Viet Cong (VC), which was a communist guerrilla organization in South Vietnam that supported North Vietnam.

-Section 2: War in Southeast Asia (cont.)
 American leaders saw Vietnam as an extension of the Cold War and developed the domino theory.
 This was the belief that if communists won in South Vietnam, then communism would spread to other governments in Southeast Asia.

-Section 2: War in Southeast Asia (cont.)
 After a North Vietnamese attack on a U.S. Navy destroyer in 1964, Congress authorized the President to take military measures to prevent further communist aggression in Southeast Asia.
-The Vietnam War (1964-1975) began.
+The Vietnam War (1964-1975)

+began.

 Despite massive American support, the South Vietnamese failed to defeat the South Vietnamese Viet Cong (VC) and their North Vietnamese allies.
 In addition, the American attempt to win over the minds and hearts of those in North Vietnam in order to have a better chance of winning the war failed.
 Then, in early 1968, the North Vietnamese attacked cities all over the south in a surprise offensive called the Tet Offensive.

 Even though the communists were not able to hold any cities, the Tet Offensive marked a turning point in U.S. public opinion.
 Upset by civilian deaths from the U.S. bombing of North Vietnam as well as growing American casualties, many Americans began to oppose the war and anti-war protests increased throughout America.

-Section 2: War in Southeast Asia (cont.)
 U.S. President Nixon (1969-1974) came under increasing pressure to terminate the conflict.
 To meet this goal, America began to put more and more responsibility of the war in the hands of the South Vietnamese.
 Called Vietnamization, this policy allowed America to exit the war.
 The Paris Peace Accord of 1973 established a ceasefire and American troops began to withdraw.
 Two years later, in 1975, communist North Vietnam conquered South Vietnam.
 Today Vietnam is a single, communist country.

 Neighboring Cambodia and Laos also ended up with communist governments.
 In Cambodia, guerrillas called the Khmer Rouge came to power.
 Led by the brutal dictator Pol Pot, their policies led to a genocide that killed about one third of the population.

-Section 2: War in Southeast Asia (cont.)
 When Vietnam invaded Cambodia, the genocide ended.
 Pol Pot and the Khmer Rouge were forced to retreat.
 Communism did not spread any farther in Southeast Asia.